leobeeson/til/sde/operations/networks/network_concepts.md

 ## Special Addresses

-* Directed Broadcast Address:
+### Directed Broadcast Address

 * Used by the host to send data to all devices on a specific network.
 * Binary `1`s in the entire host portion of the address.
 * e.g.:
   * In a network `172.31.0.0` (i.e. Class B)
   * Directed Broadcast: `172.31.255.255`
 * Routers can route Directed Broadcasts, but are **disabled by default** to avoid hacks.
   * There are hacking utilities that can be downloaded, e.g. `smurf`.
   * Used for Denial of Service Attacks.
   * Every host on the same network would:
     * Receive the broadcast.
     * Accept the broadcast.
     * Forwards it to higher level protocol for processing.
   * All of the above actions consume CPU resources on the host.
   * Every host on the network that received the directed broadcast would return a response to the sender device (source address).
   * This avalanche of responses to the source address would cause the Denial of Service on the sender device.
   * A hacker would send the directed broadcast from a different device than the target device, but on the same network, and point the source address to the target device.

+## Local Broadcast Address

+* Used to communicate with all devices on a local network.
+* The address is all binary `1`s, i.e.:
+  * `11111111.11111111.11111111.11111111`
+  * `255.255.255.255`
+* It is used for:
+  * When a host requests an IP address from a DHCP server (because it hasn't been assigned one yet), i.e.
+    * A new device boots up (or connects to a wifi router) and sends a broadcast via the Local Broadcast Address.
+    * The DHCP server hears that broadcast.
+    * The DHCP server then allocates an IP address to the host from a pool or scope of IP addresses.
+* It is always dropped by `Layer 3` devices such as routers and `Layer 3` switches.
+  * So two devices on different networks can't communicate over Local Broadcast Address because the router or switch will not relay the broadcast.
+  * You can override such functionality by enabling `IP forwarding` AKA `DHCP forwarding` AKA `DHCP relay`, so your router or switch can forward the broadcast to the DHCP server on the other local network.
+    * Technically, the broadcast on the Local Broadcast Address would be dropped by the router/switch, but it would send a unicast DHCP request to the DHCP server on behalf of the sender device.
+    * This would allow the router/switch to proxy the DHCP request on behalf of the sender device.

 ## Network Masks

 ## CIDR

+## DHCP Server

+* DHCP: Dynamic Host Configuration Protocol
+* Provides IP addresses dynamically to devices such as PCs, smart phones, tablets, ip telephones, etc.
+* Enables users to not have to manually assign an IP address to every device on his network.

 ## Binary Conversion Table